 He use his owm production paper which made in his nepal himalayan house,also ink he made by himself mixted japanese,indian and western.

-not belong to europe,also not to USA,
+not belong to the culture of europe,also not to USA,

 I want to draw REAL MODERN JAPANESE drawing.